pfsense/docs/source/backup/automatically-restore-during-install.rst

 Recover config.xml
 ------------------

-The installer pfSense version 2.4 has a **Recover config.xml** option which reads a configuration from an existing installation being overwritten.
+The installer for pfSense® version 2.4 has a **Recover config.xml** option which reads a configuration from an existing installation being overwritten.
 This makes it useful for upgrades, filesystem changes, or any other situation where a reinstallation is required on the same hardware.